 University of California, San Francisco

 Chris Moriates, M.D., is the assistant dean for health care value in the Department of Medical Education at Dell Medical School.
-He is also an associate chair and associate professor in the Department of Internal Medicine.
+He is also an associate chair and tenured associate professor in the Department of Internal Medicine.

 Moriates is the executive director at Costs of Care, a global nonprofit curating clinician insights that drive better care at lower cost.
 He co-authored the book “Understanding Value-Based Healthcare” (McGraw-Hill, 2015), which surgeon and writer Atul Gawande called “a masterful primer for all clinicians.”
-He led the creation of the University of California at San Francisco (UCSF) Cost Awareness curriculum for internal medicine residents, which was described in JAMA Internal Medicine and was featured in a perspective article in the New England Journal of Medicine.
+He led the creation of the University of California at San Francisco Cost Awareness curriculum for internal medicine residents, which was described in JAMA Internal Medicine and featured in a perspective article in the New England Journal of Medicine.
 He is a founding editor for the “Teachable Moments” series in JAMA Internal Medicine.

 Prior to joining Dell Med, Moriates was an assistant professor in the Division of Hospital Medicine at UCSF, where he led the UCSF Center for Healthcare Value’s Caring Wisely program, the Division of Hospital Medicine High-Value Care Committee and the internal medicine residency’s Cost Awareness curriculum.